Singaporean Man Struggles

 This is part 1 of a 2 part series where we discuss the advantages and disadvantages of being a Singaporean man/woman.

 As compared to other more conservative Asian countries, Singapore is quite progressive in terms of gender equality.
-We rank 27 out of 144 countries for economic opportunity and participation, according to the 2017 World Economic Forum’s Global Gender Gap Index.
+We rank 27 out of 144 countries for economic opportunity and participation, according to the a World Economic Forum’s Global Gender Gap Index.

 But with progress, Singaporean men have to deal with a unique set of challenges, often finding it difficult to express their feelings for fear of being called “weak”.